 The consequences are as follows.

-The analysis leads immediately to the definition of an idea as the classification of events according to their properties.
+an idea as the classification of events according to their properties.

 For science, such loose definitions are not acceptable, and for the development of science more effective and tighter definitions of variables is needed, but is beyond this discussion19.